Seeing error code 229 on your Lennox® furnace?

 How a Low-Fire Pressure Switch Works

 Two-stage furnaces have multiple pressure switches to help the system to run at different speeds—and work more efficiently.
-These switches also ensure your furnace runs safely and vents excess gases from the heat exchanger.
+These switches also make sure your furnace runs safely and vents excess gases from the heat exchanger.

-Your low pressure switch may not be operating properly if your furnace inducer motor starts up in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.
+Your low pressure switch may not be operating properly if your furnace inducer motor begins in high speed and high ignition, then loses speed and enters into low-fire mode about 30 seconds afterward.

 You may see fast flashes or an alternating slow flash as it reports a fault code.